scaratozzolo/MouseTools/README.md

 An unofficial Walt Disney World API.
 Data is pulled directly from Disney.
 Yeah you could look at the code and figure it out yourself, but here's a library incase you're lazy.

+If you needs something specific from the API open a new issue with a "feature request" label

 ### TODO:

 - [x] Authentication